nenosinc/iCloudDocumentSync/README.md

 ## Syncing Documents
 To get iCloud Sync to initialize for the first time, and continue to update when there are changes call `[[iCloud alloc] init];` to start syncing with iCloud for the first time and in the future.

 To manually fetch changes from iCloud, just call `[iCloud updateFileListWithDelegate:]`.
-Please refer to the next paragraph about how to get the file list and file data.
+Refer to the next paragraph about how to get the file list and file data.

  iCloud Document Sync will automatically sync all documents stored in the documents folder whenever there are changes in those documents.
 When something changes the following delegate method will be called and will return an NSMutableArray of all the files (and their names) that are stored in iCloud: `[fileListChangedWithFiles: andFileNames:]`.